 - Fractured or broken bones– Motorcycle riders are also more likely to suffer fractured or broken bones.
 These injuries can be simple or compound.
 A simple fracture occurs when there is a break in the bone but the skin is not punctured.
 A compound fracture occurs when there is a break in the skin that allows air and foreign contaminates into the fracture site

 - Traumatic Brain Injury – Traumatic brain injury (TBI) is one of the most troubling types of injury because damage to the brain can cause changes in personality and impair your ability to function independently.
 Brain injuries can cause problems in nearly any conceivable sphere of your life.
 They can impact cognitive skills, communication skills, social abilities, focus, and cause emotional disturbances.

 These injuries represent only a few of the conditions that can be caused or aggravated by a motorcycle accident.
 However, the most important thing to remember after an accident is to seek treatment.
 Following an accident, many people try to forego treatment due to pride or they simply have not yet realized the extent of their injuries of pain.
 Allowing a medical professional to perform diagnostic tests can rule out the presence of any life-threatening conditions following a severe trauma.
 Further medial attention can identify any areas where you may need assistance or therapy.
 Undergoing corrective therapies early improves your chances of a full recovery and can sometimes help minimize the amount of pain and suffering you experience.

 Suffering a serious or catastrophic injury can throw your life and plans into complete disarray.
 However, working with an experienced motorcycle accident attorney can be the first step in putting the pieces back together and making you whole.
-For a free and confidential accident consultation call The Reiff Law Firm today at (215) 274-0072 or contact us online.
+For a free and confidential accident consultation, call the Reiff Law Firm today at (215) 709-6940 or contact us online.